dice-group/Palmetto/README.md

 Please take a look at the the wikipage to read <a href="https://github.com/AKSW/Palmetto/wiki/How-Palmetto-can-be-used">how Palmetto can be used</a>.

 If you are using Palmetto for an experiment or something similar that leads to a publication, please cite the paper "Exploring the Space of Topic Coherence Measures" that you can find on the project website.
+A link to the project website is welcome as well :)